Anchor-Based Heteroscedastic Noise for Preferential Bayesian Optimization: Related work

 \section{Related work}

 \textbf{Bayesian optimization with heteroscedastic noise.} In most real-world settings, defining the likelihood based on a fixed variance noise leads to misspecified posteriors, which can harm the optimization by suggesting designs incorrectly believed to yield high function values.
 Several attempts have been made to tackle this issue at acquisition level~\citep{makarova2021risk}, surrogate level~\citep{hebo,griffiths2021achieving} or by adapting distribution-free uncertainty quantification techniques like conformal inference to BO~\citep{pmlr-v206-stanton23a}.
+Lastly, recent work studied the heteroscedastic tradeoff between evaluating fewer conditions with more replicates versus more conditions with fewer replicates \citep{dai2024batch}.

-\textbf{Preferential Bayesian optimization.} Most of the works in BO revolve around two modeling choices: statistical surrogate and acquisition module.
-In PBO, the posterior is usually untractable, and hence, a seminal work proposed to carry inference using Laplace approximation~\citep{brochu2010tutorial}.
-Other works have leveraged the fact that the surrogate can be shown to be a skew GP, for which a posterior sampling scheme can be derived~\citep{benavolipbo}.
-Approximate inference techniques such as Expectation-Propagation and MCMC have also been shown to work~\citep{takeno2023towards}.
-Let us also mention the existence of a PBO method that employs neural networks as a surrogate rather than GPs~\citep{daolangpaper}.
-On the acquisition side, some work adapted classical acquisition functions to the PBO case by selecting one of the duel elements as the winner of the previous duel and optimizing for the second element using Expected Improvement or Thompson Sampling~\citep{akipbo}.
+\textbf{Preferential Bayesian optimization.} As in standard BO, PBO is largely determined by the surrogate and acquisition function.
+Since its posterior is generally intractable, prior work has relied on Laplace approximation, skew-GP formulations, EP, and MCMC~\citep{brochu2010tutorial,benavolipbo,takeno2023towards}.
+Neural networks have also been used instead of GPs~\citep{daolangpaper}.
+On the acquisition side, some work adapted classical strategies to PBO by selecting one of the duel elements as the winner of the previous duel and optimizing for the second element using Expected Improvement or Thompson Sampling~\citep{siivola2021preferential}.
 Next, acquisition functions leveraging the preferential nature of the queries were also proposed~\citep{gonzalez2017preferential,pmlr-v206-astudillo23a}.
-Recent work has also investigated preferential relations and queries to encode and elicit user prior beliefs~\citep{hvarfner2023general,adachi2023looping}.
-To the best of our knowledge, employing heteroscedastic noise models to account for human uncertainty has not yet been explored in PBO.

-\textbf{Kernel density estimation in Bayesian optimization.} \emph{Anchors}-based modeling was previously introduced by \citet{eduardo2023bayesian}.
-However, in this case, \emph{anchors} referred to promising candidate solutions in the case of vanilla BO and were unrelated to human uncertainty in PBO like us.
-KDE was also employed to learn the distribution of contextual variables in BO~\citep{huang2023stochastic}.
+Recent work proposed theoretically grounded PBO algorithms, with regret bounds~\citep{principledpbo, pasztor2024bandits, kayal}.
+More recently, amortized PBO has been proposed to meta-learn both the surrogate and acquisition function, offering a computationally cheaper alternative to GP-based PBO~\citep{zhang2025pabbo,zhang2026taskagnostic}.
+Lastly, preferential relations have been leveraged to enhance vanilla BO: ~\cite{hvarfner2024a} investigate a user-defined prior integrated to the GP surrogate, and~\citep{loopinghuman} allow the prior to be iteratively updated.